Andy-PMP/scrapeKeyTerms/README.md

 # scrapeKeyTerms

+**What**
-Extracts key terms from Quantic course pages
+This script extracts key terms and definitions from the Quantic course pages so you don't have to.

 **Why**
 *One cannot simply copy and paste the key terms from the Quantic course pages.*

 I was inspecting element to copy them individually, and decided I didn't want to do that for 13 months.

-**What**
-This script pulls key terms and definitions from the Quantic course pages so you don't have to.

 **How**
 1. Navigate to a Quantic course page with Key Terms